$SU(4)$ Valley + Spin Fluctuation Interference Mechanism for Nematic Order in Magic Angle Twisted Bilayer Graphene: Impact of Vertex Corrections

 We analyze the following two-dimensional four-orbital Hubbard model \cite{Onari-form}:

-where $H^0$ is the first-principles model for the TBG in Ref. \cite{Koshino} with minimum additional terms to make $n_{\rm VHS}\sim2$, as we explain in Supplementary Material (SM) A \cite{SM}.
+where $H^0$ is the first-principles model for MATBG in Ref. \cite{Koshino} with minimum additional terms to make $n_{\rm VHS}\sim2$, as we explain in Supplementary Material (SM) A \cite{SM}.
 Figure \ref{fig:FS}(b) shows Moir\'{e} superlattice spanned by the AA spots.
 We define the distance between the nearest AA spots as 1.
-At the AB (BA) spots, the A (B) sublattice in upper graphene layer just locates above B (A) sublattice in lower one.
+At the AB (BA) spots, the A (B) sublattice in upper layer just locates above B (A) sublattice in lower one.
 The centers of Wannier orbitals $1$, $3$ and $2$, $4$ locate at the BA and AB spots, respectively.
 The orbitals $1$ and $2$ $(\xi=+1)$ are transformed to the orbitals $3$ and $4$ $(\xi=-1)$ by the time-reversal operation, respectively.
-Each valley is independent in $H^0$: $H^0=H^0_{\xi=+1}+H^0_{\xi=-1}$. $H^U$ is the Coulomb interaction.
-We consider the intra-valley local Coulomb interaction $U$ and inter-valley one $U'$ on the same AB, BA sites.
-The relations $U'=U$ and $J=0$ are satisfied in the Wannier orbitals of the TBG \cite{Koshino,Markus}.
+Each valley is independent in $H^0$: $H^0=H^0_{\xi=+1}+H^0_{\xi=-1}$. $H'$ is the Coulomb interaction.
+We consider the intra-valley local Coulomb interaction $U$ and inter-valley one $U'$ on the same site.
+The relation $U'=U$ $(J=0)$ is satisfied in the Wannier orbitals of MATBG \cite{Koshino,Markus}.
 Details of model and interaction are presented in SM A \cite{SM}.

 Here, we study the electronic states at $n=2.0$, which is close to the VHS filling $(n_{\rm VHS}=2.07)$.
-Figure \ref{fig:FS}(c) shows the Fermi surfaces (FSs) of the TBG for $\xi=\pm 1$.
-The weights of two same-valley orbitals orbitals on each FS are almost the same.
-For each valley, there are three VHS points at $E_{\rm VHS}\sim 0.5$ meV, which locate near the FS for the valley $\xi$ around the M points, as shown in Fig. \ref{fig:FS}(c).
+Figure \ref{fig:FS}(c) shows the FSs of MATBG for $\xi=\pm 1$.
+The weights of two same-valley orbitals on each FS are almost the same.
+For each valley, there are three VHS points at $E_{\rm VHS1}\sim 0.5$ meV, which locate near the FS around the M points, as shown in Fig. \ref{fig:FS}(c).
 Figures \ref{fig:FS}(d) and (e) show the band structure with $\xi=\pm1$ and the total DOS, respectively.
-The energy structure of the DOS is consistent with the STM measurement \cite{nematic-TBG}.
+Split of the two VHS energies $E_{\rm VHS1}-E_{\rm VHS2}\sim 50$meV corresponds to the effective bandwidth, which is consistent with the STM measurement \cite{nematic-TBG}.